MU's late rally comes up short on the road

 "I am extremely grateful to be chosen as the first head men's lacrosse coach at Marquette University," Amplo said.
 "I have dreamed about the opportunity to lead a Division I lacrosse program and after better understanding, and seeing first-hand, Marquette's commitment to lacrosse, I realized quickly this was the perfect opportunity to pursue.
 I am blessed to have been mentored by some incredible people throughout my career, individuals who taught me to work hard, believe in myself, be accountable and always do the right thing.
 This decision was easy once I realized members of the Marquette community embody those same ideals.It truly is the perfect fit for me and my family."

-In his first stint with Hofstra, Amplo worked under then-head coach John Danowski, now the coach of 2010 NCAA Champion Duke University.
+In his first stint with Hofstra, Amplo worked under then-head coach John Danowski, now the coach of 2010 and 2013 NCAA Champion Duke University.

 Since his return to Hofstra in 2003, the Pride has posted a 76-49 record and advanced to five NCAA Championships.
 He has coached 53 all-conference players at Hofstra, including five conference players of the year, four rookies of the year and 21 all-Americans.
 One of those players, Doug Shannahan, earned the Tewaaraton Award in 2001, honoring the top player in college lacrosse.
 Amplo has also coached another Tewaaraton Award finalist in Chris Unterstein, 13 North-South All-Stars and six USILA Scholar All-Americans.